English – Writing

 Phonics and Spelling

-Spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
-Daily, systematic phonic teaching happens in Early Years and Year 1.
-Through daily phonic sessions children learn to segment words to support their spelling ability and blend sounds to read words.
+Daily, systematic phonic teaching happens in Early Years, Year 1 and in the first half of the autumn term in Year 2.
+Through daily phonic sessions, children learn to segment words to support their spelling ability and blend sounds to read words.
 Children work through phases within differentiated phonics groupings, led by class teachers and teaching assistants.
-Letters and Sounds and RWI phonic materials are used to support their planning.
-In years 2 to 6 teachers use RWI Spelling Scheme to support their teaching and to provide activities that link to the weekly spellings.
+In years 2 to 6, spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculumt.
+Teachers use Purple Mash to support their teaching and to provide activities that link to the weekly spellings.
 Children are given spellings to learn each week and are given a spelling test the following week.
 Children who need extra support with their phonics remain in differentiated phonic groups and receive interventions if needed to ensure they learn and can apply their phonics in their reading and writing.

 3. Impact